david-fong/capswalk/dev-guide.md

 ### Field / Method Naming

+### Typescript Array Syntax

+When describing array types, use the `Array<>` form if the arrays are nested (since `readonly T[][]` is not clear which dimension is readonly), or if the entry type is mainly intended to be used as an interface-style type-map.
+An example of when `T[]` syntax is acceptable is when `T` is a builtin literal type such as `string` and the array is one dimensional.

 #### Prefixing with Underscore

 TLDR: use such naming if a member / variable must be public, but is only meant to be called in a very specific place.